Candy-Doc/candy-board/.github/pull_request_template.md

-# Pull request for Candy-doc components library
+# Pull request for Candy-board

 ## Your checklist for this pull request